-Published in UK almost ten years ago, it is now avaiable on Kindle.
+Published in UK almost ten years ago, it ‘s been now reprinted on papareback by Londontheatrical.
 The message of The Zoo is clear and up-to-the minute – we must look after each other in this world of ours; we must share it with our animal friends.
 In essence, we must respect our environment as it is theirs too.
 On the other hand, unlike Animal Farm, there is no didacticism.

 I was utterly charmed by the evocation of an animal world, admittedly somewhat anthropomorphised, but one that views our societal structures and customs from the perspective of the animals.
 It is a very clever device and throws a spotlight onto some of the absurdities and quirks of our dayto- day existence.
 At the same time, the world of Acafri, a ‘constitutional animalarchy’, ruled by the benign King Leo, with the Great Councillor Nonno Panda managing to coordinate state responses and delivering enlightenment, mirrors the human world in its structures.
 But this is leavened with a charming imagination.
 Thus we have the Chief Bat of the Airforce, the moles from the sappers detachment, a Lupus Rock Band (wolves, of course) and the ‘Miss Goose of the Year’ at the annual Goose convention.
 As you can story forward and onwards.